nathanmarianovsky/manualmath.com/README.md

 ```
 localhost/api/:want/data/:id
 ```
 where "want" is one of the four objects and "id" references the actual id of the object.
-Notice that unlike getting objects, you only allowed to use the id here as a parameter since the id guarantees a unique object and depending upon the object you want the return type is also different.
+Notice that unlike getting objects, you are only allowed to use the id here as a parameter since the id guarantees a unique object and depending upon the object you want, the return type is also different.
 A subject, section, or example will return an object containing the html information because there are multiple parameters associated to the object.
 On the other hand a topic object will only return text because a topic only has a "about" parameter.

 # Running the Server